 The Everest CARE Student Assistance Program is a free personal-support program for our students and their families.
-This program provides enrolled students direct and confidential access to professional counseling.
+This program provides enrolled students direct and confidential access to professional counseling and other services in your local area.
 For more information, please visit the website www.everestcares.com or call (888) 852-6238.